Basics of taxation

 - Residence-based tax

-- worldwide income from all sources, local and foreign, is taxed if individual (or corporation) is as a tax resident of the country
+- worldwide income from all sources, local and foreign, is taxed

 - ex: most of the world including Americas, Europe, Asia, etc. with a few exceptions